 People with binge eating disorder may also do the following:

 Eat until they feel uncomfortably full

 Eat large amounts of food when they do not feel hungry

 Feel disgusted, depressed, or guilty after overeating

 People with binge eating disorder are distressed by it, especially if they are trying to lose weight.
 People are more likely to have depression Overview of Mood Disorders Mood disorders are mental health disorders that involve emotional disturbances consisting of long periods of excessive sadness (depression), excessive joyousness or elation (mania), or both... read more or anxiety Overview of Anxiety Disorders Anxiety is a feeling of nervousness, worry, or unease that is a normal human experience.
-It is also present in a wide range of psychiatric disorders, including generalized anxiety disorder,... read more compared with those who do not have the disorder.
+It is also present in a wide range of mental health conditions, including generalized anxiety disorder... read more compared with those who do not have the disorder.
 Also people with obesity and binge eating disorder are more likely to be preoccupied with body shape, weight, or both than those who are not binge eaters.